 - Hire strategically: Bring on people who align with your company’s values and customer-first mindset.

-By prioritizing these steps, you’ll not only enhance your team’s performance but also create a customer experience that stands out—every single time.
+Prioritizing these steps will help you improve your team’s performance and create a customer experience that stands out every single time.